DJJ05/DJJ05/README.md

 [![header](https://capsule-render.vercel.app/api?type=wave&color=timeGradient&height=300&section=header&text=Hey%20I'm%20Devil👋&fontSize=90)](https://github.com/DevilJamJar)<br>

 # DevilJamJar
-Hey, I'm Devil and I use python, learning go, little bit of rust, some HTML and CSS if I have to
+Hey, I'm Devil and I use python, learning go, little bit of rust, some HTML and CSS if I have to, and some C++.

 You can message me at r.s#0001 on Discord, I welcome DMs